samisams1/ecommerce/README.md

 Some important website links: ** NODE JS https://nodejs.org/en/ ** REACT JS https://reactjs.org/ ** NODEMAILER https://nodemailer.com/about/ ** EMAIL JS https://www.emailjs.com/

-## About Website Details
+Website Details

-In User Panel
+User Panel:
-In this E-ccomerce Website User can Login and Register with their email id Even they forget their password He can forget their password.
-He can type their email id and he will get link mail about foget password in his inbox and after click link it will redirect to reset password page.
-He can update their password there. in this Webite users can shop any product what they need.
-He can Update their profile also.
-In Product Details They are able to give review and ratings to product.
-In Products page users can Sort and Search the product.
-User can buy the product from cart page and he can also store the product in favourite and remove the product from favourite and cart page.
-After Checkout he can fill his addresss and Confirm the product get discount below $5000 products.
-For Payment  He can Type (4242 4242 4242 4242) in card details for buy the product.
-This Payment Data is Restoring the STRIPE SERVER.
-After Payment He can Watch Order Details.
+The e-commerce website provides a user-friendly interface for users to access various features.
+Users can easily log in or register using their email address.
+In case they forget their password, they can initiate a password reset process by providing their email address.
+A password reset link will be sent to their inbox, allowing them to navigate to the password reset page.
+Here, users can update their password securely.
+Additionally, users can conveniently update their profile information.
+The website enables users to browse and shop for a wide range of products based on their preferences.
+Users can also provide valuable product reviews and ratings to help others make informed decisions.
+The products page offers sorting and searching functionality for enhanced user experience.
+After selecting desired items, users can add them to their cart for purchase.
+Moreover, users have the option to save products in their favorites list or remove them from the favorites and cart pages.
+During the checkout process, users can provide their shipping address and confirm the purchase.
+For products priced below $5000, users may be eligible for discounts.
+The payment process is facilitated through a secure payment gateway, and users can use the provided card details (4242 4242 4242 4242) for making purchases.
+The payment data is securely stored on the Stripe server.
+Upon successful payment, users can access detailed order information.

-In Admin Panel
+Admin Panel:
-In Admin Dashboard he can watch Total Amount of products which Delivered by Usersa and there is Stock Quantity and Total Amount Bar also.
-Admin Get All Products, Users and Orders Data.
-In this panel admin can DELETE and EDIT Any Users and Products.
-Admin can create Products for users panel.
-Admin Can update Product Details like: Name, Price, Discount, Description, Category, Stock and Product Images.
-Admin can make any user to admin.
-Admin can Changed the Status of Ordered Product Like: Shipped And Delivered.
-Admin Can Also Delte the Product reviews.
+The admin panel provides a comprehensive dashboard where administrators can monitor various aspects of the e-commerce platform.
+The dashboard displays the total amount of products delivered by users, along with stock quantity and a total amount bar for quick reference.
+Administrators have access to all data related to products, users, and orders.
+They can perform essential administrative tasks such as deleting and editing user and product information.
+Administrators also have the authority to create new products for the user panel.
+They can update product details, including name, price, discount, description, category, stock, and product images.
+Additionally, administrators can assign admin privileges to selected users.
+The admin panel allows administrators to change the status of ordered products, indicating whether they have been shipped or delivered.
+Furthermore, administrators have the capability to remove product reviews for maintaining the integrity of the platform.

 ## Authentication Page
 ![image](https://user-images.githubusercontent.com/81190422/165008468-9884d1f1-0c74-4080-be83-bddecc0d39e9.png)